sonuMehta12/Synthesia.io/docs/learning_topic_workflow.md

   - The user can provide feedback or suggestions **once** (not a loop).
   - After this single round, the LLM proceeds to the next step.

-### 3.5 Routing Decision
-- If user approves, proceed to deep research.
-- If not, allow one round of feedback and then proceed.

-### 3.6 Specialized Deep Research Agents
+### 3.5 Deep Research Node (Dummy)
 - **For Now:**
-  - Implement as a dummy node using only the LLM (no MCP servers, no advanced search tools yet).
+  - Implemented as a dummy node using only the LLM (no MCP servers, no advanced search tools yet).
   - The architecture is designed for future expansion to use advanced research tools, agents, and internet search.
+  - Simply echoes the ToC and summaries as book content.

-### 3.7 Output Generation
+### 3.6 Output Generation
 - Assemble research results into structured book format (Markdown).
 - Summarize, format, and attribute sources.
 - Save/update book in user’s knowledge base.